 Version 5.0 of the FPHLM is to implement the following changes:

 The capacity of the metal roof option was upgraded for strong models and retrofitted weak and medium models.
 The metal roof capacity is a representative of modern metal roof product and installation, and thus highly resilient to wind loads.
 The roof decking nailing schedule required for the application of metal roofs was employed concurrently, rendering models with metal roofs stronger in both roof cover and roof decking capacity.
-This modification was made to allow model variations to reflect the most recent exposure study results.
+This modification was made to allow model variations to reflect the most recent exposure study results (Datin et al. 2011).

 Metal panel window protection is now the default for the shutter-on option for strong models in HVHZ and WBDR, while plywood is employed for weak and medium models, and for inland structures.
 This reflects the code requirement for new construction in HVHZ and WBDR.
-Inland structures are not required to have window protection, thus those structures are more likely to employ plywood.
+Inland structures are not required to have window protection, thus those structures are more likely to employ plywood (FBC 2010).

 The strong model was updated to include an upgraded (modified) strong option.
 This variation has an increased capacity of roof to wall connections, roof sheathing and roof cover relative to the strong model in the 4.1 submission.
-This reflects current FBC requirements for sheathing nailing schedule, roof to wall connection products, and shingle products for HVHZ.
+This reflects current FBC requirements for sheathing nailing schedule, roof to wall connection products, and shingle products for HVHZ (FBC 2010, Datin et al. 2011, Simpson Strong Tie 2011).

-The window pressure capacities for strong models were upgraded based on manufacturer design specifications and test pressures.
+The window pressure capacities for strong models were upgraded based on manufacturer design specifications and test pressures (FBC 2010).

+The definition of the WBDR boundaries were updated based on the latest FBC definition (FBC 2010).

+The footprint options for the physical damage matrix simulation model were consolidated into a single timber frame and single masonry footprint.
+The previous version used four footprints (south concrete block, south timber, north concrete block, north timber).
+This version uses a single timber footprint (the north model) and a single concrete block footprint (the south model).

+The life cycle duration (time between re-roofing) was changed from 20 to 30 years.

 Name: Vulnerability and Fragility for Residential and Manufactured Homes

 Description: The user enters variables such as number of stories, building type, shutter protection, strengths, roof shape, date, Weibull distribution parameter, number of simulations, wind speed increment, and other factors for estimating costs.
 The program generates type 1 and type 2: